Danielle Darrieux

 Danielle Yvonne Marie Antoinette Darrieux (/fr/; 1 May 1917 – 17 October 2017) was a French actress of stage, television and film, as well as a singer and dancer.

 Beginning in 1931, she appeared in more than 110 films.
 She was one of France's great movie stars and her eight-decade career was among the longest in film history.

 Life and career

-Darrieux was born in Bordeaux, France, during World War I, the daughter of Marie-Louise (Witkowski) and Jean Darrieux, a medical doctor who was serving in the French Army.
+Darrieux was born on 1 May 1917 in Bordeaux, France, during World War I, the daughter of Marie-Louise (Witkowski) and Jean Darrieux, a medical doctor who was serving in the French Army.
 Her mother was born in Algeria.
 Her father died when she was seven years old.

 Raised in Paris, she studied the cello at the Conservatoire de Musique.
 At 14, she won a part in the musical film Le Bal (1931).
 Her beauty combined with her singing and dancing ability led to numerous other offers; the film Mayerling (1936) brought her to prominence.

 In 1935, Darrieux married director/screenwriter Henri Decoin, who encouraged her to try Hollywood.
 She signed a seven-year contract with Universal Studios to star in The Rage of Paris (1938) opposite Douglas Fairbanks, Jr. Afterwards, she elected to return to Paris.